-PHAR 1512 - BIOCHEMISTRY
+Pharmacy Department PHAR 1512 - BIOCHEMISTRY

 Chemical and molecular aspects of biological processes, including the chemistry of biomolecules, enzymology, bioenergy, biochemical control mechanisms, and molecular genetics.
-Discussions of metabolic diseases and fundamentals of human nutrition.
+Discussions of

 PHAR 2101 - INTRODUCTION TO PHARMACY PRACTICE II

 Continuation of Pharm 1101.
 Basic practice concepts and skills for all areas of pharmacy practice; professional service learning and effective patient education and presentation skills; care of patients in drug distribution and control; ethical practices of pharmacists.
 Discussion; observation; service learning; group presentations; and patient care experiences longitudinally throughout both semesters in the second professional year; credit will be awarded in the spring semester.
 PREREQ: 2nd professional year standing